Ed Leigh: Broadcasting career

 Ed Leigh is part of the presenting team for the BBC2 show Ski Sunday and regularly works for Red Bull TV on a host of live events from skateboarding and BMX, through to Enduro and mountain biking.
-He also worked with Whisper Films as the live anchor for Sail GP’s first two seasons of international coverage,.
+He also worked with Whisper Films as the live anchor for Sail GP's first two seasons of international coverage.

-Probably best known as the BBC’s voice of action and adventure sports at the Olympics.
-Leigh has commentated on the winter games since 2006 and the summer games since 2012.
+Probably best known as the BBC's voice of action and adventure sports at the Olympics, Leigh has commentated on the Winter Games since 2006 and the Summer Games since 2012.
+At the Turin 2006 Winter Olympics, Leigh commentated on the snowboarding events.
+He returned four years later to commentate on the snowboarding and freestyle skiing at the Vancouver 2010 Games.
+At the London 2012 Summer Olympics, Leigh commentated on the beach volleyball with Matt Chilton and the BMX cycling.
+For the Sochi 2014 Olympics, Leigh returned for the snowboarding and freestyle skiing, for the first time alongside Tim Warwood.
+They returned for the same events for the Pyeongchang 2018 Games.
+At the delayed Tokyo 2020 Olympics, Leigh commentated on the BMX, climbing, skateboarding and surfing events.
+For Beijing 2022, Leigh was once again alongside Warwood for the snowboarding and freestyle skiing.
+For the Paris 2024 Olympics, Warwood was again on commentary duties for the BMXing, skateboarding and climbing.

-Leigh got his first regular work on Channel 4's RTS award winning series Freesports On 4 covering action sports events around the world.
+Leigh got his first regular work on Channel 4's RTS award-winning series Freesports On 4 covering action sports events around the world.
 Leigh has built up a diverse portfolio of work ranging from Ed vs. Spencer for Sky 1 to My Life As An Animal for BBC3.

 Having worked as editor of Whitelines Snowboard Magazine, Leigh's TV career started presenting Trailer Park on Turners CNX channel CNX, alongside Christian Stevenson.

 After doing the voice over for the Extreme Sports Channel's Gumball 3000 series in 2004, he followed the Rally as a hitch hiker/presenter for 2005 and Gumball 2006: Around the world in 8 days.

 In 2007, Leigh became co-presenter of the BBC's Ski Sunday series with Graham Bell after his commentary at the 2006 Winter Olympics helped bring the snowboarding to life: his memorable exclamation "Drama!
 Jacobellis is down!" at the comedic climax of the Women's Snowcross Final made his name.
 Leigh has commentated on snowboarding events at the all subsequent Winter Olympics.

-Leigh presented a spin show from Ski Sunday, High Altitude, which ran for the winter of 2009 on BBC2, with Graham Bell.
+Leigh presented a spin off show from Ski Sunday, High Altitude, which ran for the winter of 2009 on BBC2, with Graham Bell.

-During the 2012 Summer Olympics Ed commentated on Beach Volleyball for the BBC alongside Matt Chilton and also at the BMX event in the cycling.
+During the 2021 season in Laax, Leigh dislocated his knee cap and broke his tibia.

+Leigh now works with the Natural Selection Tour, assessing which athletes would be best suited to compete based on video submissions.